Microchip-MPLAB-Harmony/csp_apps_sam_9x7/apps/adc/adc_automatic_window_comparison/readme.md

 ---
 parent: Harmony 3 peripheral library application examples for SAM9X7 family
-title: ADC automatic window comparison
+title: ADC automatic window sam_9x75_curiosity
 has_children: false
 has_toc: false
 ---

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# ADC automatic window comparison
+# ADC automatic window sam_9x75_curiosity

-This example application shows how to sample an analog input in polled mode and send the converted data to console using automatic window comparison of converted values.
+This example application shows how to sample an analog input in polled mode and send the converted data to console using automatic window sam_9x75_curiosity of converted values.

 ## Description

-This example application shows how to use the ADC Peripheral library to perform automatic window comparison of converted values.
+This example application shows how to use the ADC Peripheral library to perform automatic window sam_9x75_curiosity of converted values.

 The ADC peripheral is configured to operate in window mode.
 In this example, Analog input voltage in the range of 0 V to 3.3 V is fed to the ADC input channel AD6.
 The ADC conversion is triggered by software and converted result is displayed on the console whenever input voltage goes below window lower threshold.